redis-developer/redis-hacker-news-demo/README.md

 ### How do you store a document?
 We want to store a document(like a user) in redis.
-Basically, *indexable* and *sortable* fields are stored in hash while we store rest of the fields in RedisJSON.
-We can apply RediSearch queries once we store in hash.
+Basically, *indexable* and *sortable* fields are stored in hash while we store rest of the fields in Redis JSON.
+We can applyRedis Searchqueries once we store in hash.

-2 databases were in redislabs, one with RediSearch enabled and the other one with RedisJSON enabled.
+2 databases were in redislabs, one withRedis Searchenabled and the other one with Redis JSON enabled.
 Example user document
 ```javascript
 {
     username: 'andyr',